25 Amazing Navy Pier Chicago Attractions and Things To Do

 Fireworks at Navy Pier

-One of the most popular reasons to visit Navy Pier in the summer is the weekly fireworks.
-Taking place Wednesday and Saturday evenings from Memorial Day through Labor Day, these free fireworks displays light up the night.
+Taking place Wednesday and Saturday evenings from Memorial Day through Labor Day weekend, these free fireworks displays light up the night.

 TLTip: If you see a free concert at the Jay Pritzker Pavilion in Millennium Park, you’ll be able to see the fireworks.